sonaiyasahil10/Headless-Setup-on-Raspberry-Pi-4-for-ROS-Melodic/README.md

         ![image](https://user-images.githubusercontent.com/84728233/144751766-6f67407b-7cd2-453a-a8bd-c4071ab92e89.png)

+   4) You can either set your Wfi credentails here itself ***or*** follow Step 6 to configure wifi by externally adding 2 files.

-   4) Scroll down to Configure wifi, check the box and enter your WiFi credentials.
+   5) Scroll down to Configure wifi, check the box and enter your WiFi credentials.

          ![image](https://user-images.githubusercontent.com/84728233/144751810-4ac2a900-6fb9-4cc1-a06a-1629a5ae540c.png)

-    5)  Click SAVE and flash your OS to your microSD card for your Raspberry Pi!
+    6)  Click SAVE and flash your OS to your microSD card for your Raspberry Pi!
 That’s it!

 4) Once the image has been written, Raspbian OS is installed.